ltbnc/s3test/README.md

 * Use pagination to allow for buckets with more than 1000 objects.
 * Reduce the total number of calls to AWS to reduce costs when deleting large amounts of data (potentially delete in chunks with boto3 delete_objects).
+* Further abstract the bucket/S3 specific stuff to add actions targeting other AWS resources.